tessgi/TessGiWebsite/content/pages/observing/faq.md

 **What tools are available to help me prepare my GI proposal?**

-The GI Program Office has made several tools available to assist proposers in developing their observing programs.
+The GI program Office has made several tools available to assist proposers in developing their observing programs.
 [These proposal tools can be found here](proposal-tools.html).

 **What tools exist to help me analyze TESS data?**

-There are a number of tools available for data analysis, developed both by the GI Program Office and by the community.
+There are a number of tools available for data analysis, developed both by the GI program Office and by the community.
 [These analysis tools can be found here](software.html).

 **I see an interesting feature in my TESS light curve.
 What could it be?**